 As his name implies, he’s a Fox Terrier.
 Now, anyone who’s familiar with terrier breeds knows that they are completely unaware of how small they really are.
 Fox has the cocky, swaggering attitude of a dog who’s prepared to tackle anything, and the fact that he weighs—at most—10 Kg means nothing to him.
 He’ll tackle a gemsbok, wildebeest, buffalo, or anything else, with aplomb.

-Cornie acquired him as a six-week-old puppy (he’s now about 6 years old) and trained him well.
+Cornie acquired him as a six-week-old puppy (when this essay was first posted he was about 6 years old, he now would be close to 11) and trained him well.
 Cornie says the most important part of training is the “bonding” that occurs early in the pup’s life; everywhere Cornie went Fox went with him, so that he came to fuse his life and soul with his master’s.
 He is emotionally committed to pleasing Cornie and has been all his life.
 This training philosophy is a practical application of Lorenz’s observation that dogs are inherently loyal to and bound to humans.

 Fox is as smart and adaptable as any Border Collie I’ve ever known, which is about as intelligent as a dog can get.
 Fox understands his job, has been thoroughly trained for it, and has not only amazing stamina and drive, but incredible discipline.
 As Cornie says, “That one, he’s a real hunter!”
 Indeed he is, but Fox is more than just a bit of animated hunting gear.